foundations-fall-2016/session2/README.md

 }
 ```

-The Reviews tab is now highlighted but only on the reviews page.
+The Reviews tab is now highlighted - but only on the reviews section.

 Expand the css rule to allow the other tabs to display highlighted as well.